 Adopting renewable energy and dedicated to decarbonisation.

-On average our regional production hub produces 90MWh of solar energy per year, with a further 99.9kW solar array installation which was completed in December 2022 we anticipate our solar production will double.
+On average our regional production hub produces 120MWh of solar energy per year, with a further 99.9kW solar array installation which was completed in December 2022 and 100kW solar array installation completed in June 2023, we anticipate our solar production will triple.
 Emissions from solar arrays are <4% of the emissions generated from non-renewables.

 We are committed to further investment in renewable energy to reduce our scope 2 emissions and will continue offsetting our unavoidable operational emissions in partnership with Greenfleet, through regenerative carbon removal projects.
-Since 2017 our contribution has resulted in the equivalent of over 4023 native trees and shrubs being planted in biodiverse forests, that also provide vital habitats for endangered wildlife.
-In 2022, as we broaden the scope of our measurements, we are including the upfront embodied carbon of the EchoPanel® product portfolio in our offsetting commitments.
-We have offset 2,620 tonnes CO2-eq through donations which will see the equivalent of a further 4165 native trees and shrubs established through Greenfleet.
+Since 2017 our contribution has resulted in the equivalent of over 4456 native trees and shrubs being planted in biodiverse forests, that also provide vital habitats for endangered wildlife.
+We have offset 3549.49 tonnes CO2-eq through donations which will see the equivalent of a further 5643 native trees and shrubs established through Greenfleet.